tonethar/IGME-330-Master/notes/HW-ajax-1.md

 ## Overview

 - The video walkthrough for this assignment is here.
-You will need to be logged into RIT before you can access it:
+You will need to be logged into RIT/myCourses before you can access it:
   - [HW - Ajax-1 (17:16)](https://rit.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e1577d8a-6c70-4167-a883-ad9401222935)
 - In this series, we are going to walk through using the browser [`XMLHttpRequest` (aka "`XHR`")](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) and [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) APIs to download data and display it to the user
 - We will download and parse data in multiple formats - plain text, CSV, XML  and JSON